List of Fellowships

 The Ryan Couch Memorial Fund was established in memory of physics graduate student Ryan Edward Couch who passed away in November 1995.
 This award is intended to provide support for physics graduate students to present papers in their field at a major conference.
 A Call is issued to Physics graduate students annually in the fall or winter quarter.

 The Katherine Fadley Pusateri Memorial fund is intended to provide travel funding for physics graduate students to present papers in their field at a major conference.
 Priority will be given to students studying condensed matter and surface physics, and materials science.
 If relevant in a given year, preference will be given to students who obtained either a high school or undergraduate degree in the State of Ohio, the lifelong home of Ms. Pusateri.

-A Call will be issued to Physics graduate students every other year in fall quarter.
+A Call will be issued to Physics graduate students every other year in fall or winter quarter.

 Criteria for both awards shall include:

 - The excellence and impact of the work to be reported

 - Prior opportunities to present papers (preference may be given to students presenting their first paper)